puppetlabs/puppet-docs/source/pe/2.0/compliance_basics.markdown

 - Use the **"Common Differences"** tab to approve and reject aggregate changes en masse
 - Use the **"Individual Differences"** tab to access node pages and act individually

-Groups are one of Dashboard's core constructs, and nodes can be added to or removed from groups in Dashboard's main node pages.
+Groups are one of the console's core constructs, and nodes can be added to or removed from groups in the console's main node pages.

-Although Dashboard allows groups to contain other groups, a compliance group page will only list nodes that are direct children of that group.
+Although the console allows groups to contain other groups, a compliance group page will only list nodes that are direct children of that group.

 [compliance_link]: ./images/baseline/compliance_link.png
 [date_changer_with_unreviewed]: ./images/baseline/date_changer_with_unreviewed.png